Key points about congenital diaphragmatic hernia

 Your baby will need immediate treatment after birth.
 So you may not hear your baby cry and you may not be able to hold your baby immediately after birth.

-Treatment includes a breathing machine to help your baby breathe.
+Treatment includes a breathing tube and machine to help your baby breathe.
 The breathing machine is called a ventilator.

 Care in the NICU

 Your healthcare team will transfer your baby to the NICU.
-They will place special lines into the blood vessels of the umbilical cord.
+They will place special lines into the blood vessels of the umbilical cord or veins.
 This allows the healthcare team to watch your baby's blood pressure and take blood samples for testing.
 It also allows them to give your baby fluids and medicines.
-The healthcare team may also place intravenous (IV) lines in your baby's hands or feet.

-Your baby will have heart scans to check on how well the heart is functioning.
+Your baby will have heart scans to check how well their heart is pumping.
 These heart scans are called echocardiograms.
-The results will help the healthcare team decide which medicines to give to support the heart.
+The results will help the healthcare team decide which medicines to give to support your baby's heart.

 Surgery